bbambozzi/SariDB/README.md

 ## Overview

-SariDB is a sophisticated, file-reconstructible key-value database for Java developers.
-It seamlessly integrates into both embedded systems and standalone applications, offering unparalleled flexibility and performance.
+SariDB is a sophisticated, file-reconstructible key-value database for your application.
+It seamlessly integrates into both embedded systems and standalone applications, offering excellent flexibility and performance.
-The database is designed to be deployed effortlessly, requiring JDK 21 or higher, and it fully endorses the Maven build system.

 ## Features